-19.8.1 Out-of-the-box Support for SSL
+18.8.1 Out-of-the-box Support for SSL

-LDAP-based providers for User and Role APIs rely on the Sun Java Secure Sockets Extension (JSSE) to provide secure SSL communication with LDAP-based identity stores.
+LDAP-based providers for the User and Role API rely on the Sun Java Secure Sockets Extension (JSSE) to provide secure SSL communication with LDAP-based identity stores.
 JSSE is part of JDK 1.4 and higher.

-These providers are:
+These LDAP providers are: